What next for investors after global stock market rout? – DW – 08/06/2024

 By many other measures, the US economy remains healthy, growing a strong 2.8% last quarter, beating analyst forecasts.
 While inflation remains above the Fed's 2% target, it has dropped significantly from its 9.2% peak in June 2022.
 Consumer spending and business sentiment rose in the second quarter, strengthening forecasts that the US economy could achieve what's known as a soft landing without a recession, despite interest rates remaining at more than two-decade highs.

-The payrolls data, however, and a lackluster US manufacturing report, released last Thursday, have fueled concerns that the Fed should have cut interest rates earlier in the year and that a recession is increasingly likely.
-US investment bank JP Morgan puts the probability of a recession at 50%, while Goldman Sachs analysts are more bullish at 25%, but up from 15%.
+The payrolls data, however, and a lackluster US manufacturing report released last Thursday have fueled concerns that the Fed should have cut interest rates earlier in the year and that a recession is increasingly likely.
+US investment bank JP Morgan has put the probability of a recession at 50%, while Goldman Sachs analysts have been more bullish at 25%, but up from 15%.

 Many analysts think the US central bank could cut rates more aggressively in the fall.
 Some even believe Fed Chair Jerome Powell may be forced to make an emergency rate cut this month.